 Admission to the Major

-The majors in Nutrition and Food Science are not limited enrollment programs.
+The major in Nutrition and Food Science is not limited enrollment programs.
 Students may either declare a major in the department at the time of application or transfer into the majors at any time thereafter.
 If interested in transferring into a major in NFSC, please contact the departmental office and ask to speak with an advisor.